KieMerr17/surfs-up/README.md

 The webpage was designed with a simplicity feel to give the user a quick and easy navigation to specific sections for relevant information.

 ### Colours
-For the colour scheme i used sandy tones and deep blues to give the same feel you would expect to have being on a beach or in the water.tones were chosen to match the images on the page and also the colour theme of the actual restaurant.
+For the colour scheme i used sandy tones and deep blues to give the same feel you would expect to have being on a beach or in the water.
 My inspiration for the colors was taken from a Pintrest colour pallet which i felt delivered just what i was looking for.
 The colors were given in basic '#' color codes but i converted them to RGB and RGBA to give some areas some opacity.
 <br>

 ![Colour scheme](docs/features/color-palette.jpg)